 Lastly and most insignificantly, don’t break the store’s property or the property of another.
 Should you willfully damage the property of another in order to reap your bounty, you could be facing a misdemeanor or a felony charge of criminal mischief depending on aggregate value of the broken property.

 Our Tampa criminal attorneys hope these hints and pointers are helpful as you embark on your Black Friday shopping escapades.
 Years have taught us that nothing brings out the “crazy” like Black Friday deals!
 If you find yourself unable to avoid arrest on this hallowed shopping day, contact a Tampa criminal lawyer at The Mayberry Law Firm at 813-444-7435.
-We’re available 24 hours a day, 7 days a week.
+We’re available from 9AM to 5PM, Monday through Friday.
 Even on Black Friday.